 C - Objects

-The Association's objects ('the objects') are to enhance and progress geocaching as an activity primarily within Great Britain and Northern Ireland by:
+The Association's objects ('the objects') are to enhance, promote and progress geocaching as an activity within Great Britain, Northern Ireland, the Isle of Man and the Channel Islands by:

-4. acting as intermediaries, and being the first point of call, for all interested parties within the Association's geographical remit ensuring that the positive educational, environmental, social, and recreational aspects of caching are properly represented.
+- acting as intermediaries, and being the first point of call, for all interested parties within the Association's geographical remit ensuring that the positive educational, environmental, social, and recreational aspects of geocaching are properly represented.

-6. organising and supporting geocaching-related events that meet the objects of the Association.
-Such events may enable access by geocachers to commercial products or services as long as the provision of these is optional, for example, but not exclusively: stalls selling goods, offering entertainment, or providing refreshments.
+- organising and supporting geocaching-related events that meet the objects of the Association.
+Such events may enable access by geocachers to commercial products or services as long as the provision of these is optional, for example but not exclusively - stalls selling goods, offering entertainment, or providing refreshments.